joedavisdev/joedavisdev.github.io/README.md

 # License

-The following directories and their contents are Copyright Mu-An Chiou.
-You may not reuse anything therein without my permission:
+The following directories and their contents are Copyright Joe Davis.
+You may not reuse anything therein without prior permission:

 	_posts/
 	images/